aniruddhakj/Project_Sudoku/README.md

     # Change the model type variable value to "KNN" to use the K Nearest Neighbours Classifier
     modeltype = "CNN"
     ```
+* Head Over and run Start.py in a python script.
+Ensure internet connectivity before the first run, as it downloads the MNIST dataset and saves the model as "knn.sav" or "cnn.hdf5" depending upon the modeltype variable.
+    ```python3
+    python3 Start.py
+    ```